DanielePalaia/kubernetes-postgres/README.md

 **docker run --publish 6060:8080 --name test kubernetes-postgres** </br>
 **docker push** </br>
 if you wanto to push back to DockerHub. </br>
+You many need to modify your conf file to database connection if different from standard values.
+In the image pushed on dockerhub these values are set: </br>
+``
+USERNAME:postgres
+PASSWD:
+HOST:postgres
+DATABASE:tododatastore
+PORT:5432
+``

 ### 5. Deploy the pod on minikube